 - Kids in Critical Need: Offers vulnerable children in Panajachel and San Jorge a safe environment and nutritious meals.

 Dr. Francisco Mendez is a local physician in the lake Atitlan region.
 He is a Mayan doctor who grew up during the Civil War and received protection from the Catholic Church.
 Dr. Mendez has a Masters in Public Health and completed a pediatrics internship at the University of Utah.
 He has served as a consultant for local and international organizations regarding reproductive health programs and maternal and child health programs.
 He lives and practices in the lakeside village of San Pedro.
 He has a broad vision for public and reproductive health.
-Dr. Mendez is fully Mayan and speaks all 3 native dialects; a skill set that makes him invaluable in the local community because there is mistrust when the indigenous population must share personal and medical histories through an interpreter.
+Dr. Mendez is fully Maya and speaks all 3 native dialect a skill set that makes him invaluable in the local community.
 He and his wife Karina work together in the clinic.
-He also makes home visits and in collaboration with 2 other physicians, is building a 10-bed hospital in his home town.
+He also makes home visits and in collaboration with other physicians, is building a 10-bed hospital in his home town.

 Jabel Tinamit is a Spanish language school in Panajachel that is Mayan owned.
 The school has a newly developed social program designed to boost academic

 achievement of the local population.
 They promote reading, provide classes in basic computation and technology, and teach classes to reinforce students' skills in

 math, English and art.
 They also have a community garden and provide cooking classes to help improve the health of their Mayan clients.